-A trio of go-fast boat-loving friends from Vermont, Chris Fisher, Brian Hoar and David Wulfson, love the state of Vermont and speed on the water.
+A trio of go-fast boat-loving friends from Vermont, Chris Fisher, Brian Hoar and David Wulfson, love their home state and speed on the water.
 Last year, the friends combined those shared passions to produce the inaugural Lake Champlain Poker Run.
 The event attracted 25 boats to the 124.9-mile-long, 13-mile-wide waterway, the northernmost portion of which stretches into Quebec, Canada.

 Stunning backdrop on both sides of the waterway were just part of the charm during the 2020 Lake Champlain Poker Run, which attracted 50 boats from 22 to 47 feet long this year.
 Photos by Tim Sharkey copyright Sharkey Images.